 YOUR GOLF scholarship IN THE USA

-Every year Scholarbook helps more than 25 golfers to realize their dream of studying in the USA.
-Through our years of experience in golf, we are able to understand your needs and wishes to perfectly help you on your way to the USA.
+Every year Scholarbook helps more than 25 golfers turn their dream of studying in the USA into a reality.
+Through our years of experience in golf, we understand your needs and wishes to perfectly guide you on your way to the USA.

 Start your free opportunity assessment!

 Scholarbook and golf?
 The perfect combination!
 Scholarbook is the only European recruiting service that is an official “corporate partner” of the National Golf Coaches Association (NGCA) and the Golf Coaches Association of America (GCAA).
 The cooperation enables us to contact more than 1000 college coaches all over the USA and to increase your chances to find the right scholarship at the university of your dreams.

 - Men: 705

 - Men: 4.5

 HOW IS PRACTICE STRUCTURED IN THE USA?